-(e) include the following provisions:
+(d) includes the following provisions:

-- (1) "Any dispute, suit, action or proceeding under the contract, or any dispute, suit, action or proceeding arising out of, directly, indirectly, or incidentally, or related to the contract or of the transactions and actions arising from performance of the contract are to be subject to the jurisdiction, and resolved in the courts, of the United States or any state thereof, and that the assuming insurer submits to the personal jurisdiction of such court, complies with the requirements necessary to give that court jurisdiction, abides by the final decision of that court or of an appellate court in the event of an appeal, and consents to any effort to enforce the final decision of the court in the home jurisdiction of the alien assuming insurer, including the granting of full faith and credit or comity in the home jurisdiction of the assuming insurer or any other jurisdiction where the assuming insurer is subject to jurisdiction"; and - (2) "Any dispute, suit, action or proceeding under the contract, or any dispute, suit, action or proceeding arising out of, directly, indirectly, or incidentally, or related to the contract or of the transactions and actions arising from performance of the contract are to be governed by and construed in accordance with [choose one option] the laws of the State of New York or the laws of the state in which the ceding insurer is domiciled or the laws of any state chosen by ceding insurer.
-The provision does not override an agreement between the ceding insurer and the unauthorized alien assuming reinsurer to arbitrate."
+(1) "Any dispute, suit, action or proceeding under the contract, or any dispute, suit, action or proceeding arising out of, directly, indirectly, or incidentally, or related to the contract or of the transactions and actions arising from performance of the contract are to be subject to the jurisdiction, and resolved in the courts, of the United States or any state thereof, and that the assuming insurer submits to the personal jurisdiction of such court, complies with the requirements necessary to give that court jurisdiction, abides by the final decision of that court or of an appellate court in the event of an appeal, and consents to any effort to enforce the final decision of the court in the home jurisdiction of the alien assuming insurer, including the granting of full faith and credit or comity in the home jurisdiction.
+This provision does not override an agreement between the ceding insurer and the unauthorized alien assuming insurer to arbitrate, in accordance with the laws of the U.S. or any state thereof;" and

+(2) "Any dispute, suit, action or proceeding under the contract, or any dispute, suit, action or proceeding arising out of, directly, indirectly, or incidentally, or related to the contract or of the transactions and actions arising from performance of the contract are to be governed by and construed in accordance with [choose one option] the laws of the State of New York or the laws of the state in which the ceding insurer is domiciled or the laws of any state chosen by ceding insurer.
+This provision does not override an agreement between the ceding insurer and the unauthorized alien assuming insurer to arbitrate, in accordance with the laws of the U.S. or any state thereof."

-- (5) (i) If the rating of an unauthorized assuming insurer is or falls below that required in paragraph (2) of this subdivision for the respective amount of credit, the existing credit to the ceding insurer shall be adjusted accordingly unless the reduced credit is funded pursuant to section 125.5(b) of this Part.
-Notwithstanding the change or withdrawal of an unauthorized assuming insurer's rating, the superintendent may, in the interest of ensuring market stability and the solvency of the ceding insurer, upon request by the ceding insurer, authorize the ceding insurer to continue to take credit for the reinsurance recoverable, or part thereof, relating to the rating change or withdrawal for some specified period of time following such change or withdrawal, unless the reinsurance recoverable is deemed uncollectible. - (ii) If the ceding insurer's experience in collecting recoverables from any assuming insurer indicates that the credit to the ceding insurer should be lower, the ceding insurer shall adjust the credit accordingly. - (6) (i) When, pursuant to Article 74 of the Insurance Law or the equivalent law of another state, an order of rehabilitation, liquidation or conservation against the ceding insurer is entered, an unauthorized alien assuming insurer shall, within 30 days of entry of the order, fund the entire amount for which the ceding insurer has taken credit, as an asset or deduction from its reserves for reinsurance recoverable, from the unauthorized alien assuming insurer. - (ii) An unauthorized alien assuming insurer that fails to comply on a timely basis with the funding requirement of subparagraph (i) of this paragraph, and any member of the unauthorized alien assuming insurer holding company system, shall not meet the standards for any ceding insurer to qualify for credit with respect to any reinsurance contracts entered into or renewed by the unauthorized alien assuming insurer on or after the first day of such failure to comply unless the superintendent determines that it is in the public interest to allow the credit in whole or in part.
+(7) (i) If the rating of an unauthorized assuming insurer is or falls below that required in paragraph (2) of this subdivision for the respective amount of credit, the existing credit to the ceding insurer shall be adjusted accordingly unless the reduced credit is funded pursuant to section 125.6(b) of this Part.
+Notwithstanding the change or withdrawal of an unauthorized assuming insurer's rating, the superintendent may, in the interest of ensuring market stability and the solvency of the ceding insurer, upon request by the ceding insurer, authorize the ceding insurer to continue to take credit for the reinsurance recoverable, or part thereof, relating to the rating change or withdrawal for some specified period of time following such change or withdrawal, unless the reinsurance recoverable is deemed uncollectible.

+(ii) If the ceding insurer's experience in collecting recoverables from any assuming insurer indicates that the credit to the ceding insurer should be lower, the ceding insurer shall adjust the credit accordingly.

+(8) An unauthorized alien assuming insurer that fails to comply on a timely basis with the funding requirement of paragraph (6)(iv)(c) of this subdivision, and any member of the unauthorized alien assuming insurer holding company system, shall not meet the standards for any ceding insurer to qualify for credit with respect to any reinsurance contracts entered into or renewed by the unauthorized alien assuming insurer on or after the first day of such failure to comply unless the superintendent determines that it is in the public interest to allow the credit in whole or in part.

-Section 125.5 is renumbered Section 125.4 and is amended to read as follows:
+Section 125.5 is amended to read as follows:

-Section 125.4 Credit for reinsurance involving the risks of life, annuity and accident and health from unauthorized insurers.
+Section 125.5 Credit for reinsurance involving the risks of life, annuity and accident and health from unauthorized insurers.